readthedocs/readthedocs.org/docs/contribute.rst

     - *Achieve world domination* (also needs the label **Needed: design decision**)

+… is a small change to the source code
+    If the ticket is about code cleanup or small changes to existing features would likely have the **Improvement** label.
+    The distinction for this label is that these issues have a lower priority than a Bug, and aren't implementing new features.

+    Examples:

+    - *Refactor namedtuples to dataclasess*
+    - *Change font size for the project's title*

 … is a valid problem within the code base:
     If it's a valid bug, then add the label **Bug**.
 Try to reference related issues if you come across any.